RAM parity: ECC type RAM

 RAM with ECC or Error Correction Code can detect and correct errors.
 As with parity RAM, additional information needs to be stored and more processing needs to be done, making ECC RAM more expensive and a little slower than non-parity and logic parity RAM.
-This type of ECC memory is especially useful for any application where uptime is a concern: failing bits in a memory word are detected and corrected on the fly with no impact to the application.
+This type of ECC memory is especially useful for any application where reliability or uptime is a concern: failing bits in a memory word are detected and corrected on the fly with no impact to the application.
 The occurrence of the error is typically logged by the operating system for analysis by a technical resource.
 In the case where the error is persistent, server downtime can be scheduled to replace the failing memory unit.
-This mechanism of detection and correction is known as EEC or Extended Error Correction.